sagemath/trac_to_gh/Issue 5852.md

 # Issue 5852: [with patch, needs review] the detection of SAGE_ROOT in $SAGE_ROOT/sage script should expand symlinks recursively

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5852

 Original creator: tornaria